mapio/GraphvizAnim/README.md

 	cd examples
 	jupyter notebook simple.ipynb

-and running all the cells in order.
+and running all the cells in order; you can [run this example on-line](http://mybinder.org/repo/mapio/GraphvizAnim-Examples) using [binder](http://mybinder.org).

 ## Todo